co1ncidence/co1ncidence.github.io/mysite/content/posts/bash-basics-for-nubs.md

 ---
-title: "Linux Command Line 101"
+title: "Linux And The Command Line 101"
 date: 2020-08-15T14:15:28-05:00
 tags:
   - Guide